0xfuturistic/zkUniswap/README.md

 Another idea independently brought up by [Cairo](https://twitter.com/cairoeth) and [jseam](https://twitter.com/henlojseam) is to not rely on locking the pool and instead have the proofs specify how much the state of the pool can change.
 This would make the execution of the swap conditional in a similar way to how regular swap transactions specify how much slippage they can accept.

 In this approach, the proof would likely be more expensive to make since we’d possibly be generating a proof for the state of the pool itself rather than just for the swap step.
-In any case, however, this trade-off may still make sense for the benefits in UX from getting rid of locks.
+In any case, this trade-off may still make sense for the benefits in UX from getting rid of locks.

 ## Future Work